wutdequack/tp/docs/DeveloperGuide.md

 ### Creation of New Objects Stored in ElderlyList Class
 #### Design and Implementation

-Below is the Sequence Diagram for creating new objects which will be stored in `ElderlyList` Class
+Below is the Sequence Diagram for creating new objects which will be stored in `ElderlyList` Class:

 ![Screenshot](https://user-images.githubusercontent.com/70097982/139586495-45934bf6-b33e-416d-9d52-065a209f86ee.png)